...

 Police Khidmat Marakiz

-Punjab Police have set up community assistance centers in 36 Punjab districts known as Police Khidmat Markaz (PKM) (a full list of centres, contact details, and location information can be found here).
-As Punjab Police Technology Partner, Punjab Information Technology (PITB) automates processes and develops centralized and integrated IT systems for these centers to improve overall efficiency.
+Punjab Police have set up community assistance centres in 36 Punjab districts known as Police Khidmat Markaz (PKM) (a full list of centres, contact details, and location information can be found here).
+As Punjab Police Technology Partner, Punjab Information Technology (PITB) automates processes and develops centralized and integrated IT systems for these centres to improve overall efficiency.
 The creation of Khidmat Marakiz with this centralized IT system resulted in:

 • Guaranteed turn-around time for citizens